 The student should expect to go through several drafts of the proposal with the advisor before formally submitting the proposal to the technical advisory committee.
 Once the proposal is submitted to the committee, the student should be prepared within one-to-two weeks to present and defend the proposal to the committee.
 The presentation should last thirty (30) to sixty (60) minutes and include visual aids as appropriate.
 The student should expect to receive, and be prepared to answer, specific questions and criticisms on various aspects of the proposal including the rationale for the program, basic scientific and biologic principles, methodology, and applications.
-If the proposal is accepted by the technical advisory committee members, to the Associate Dean for Graduate Studies.
+If the proposal is accepted by the technical advisory committee, the technical advisor will forward a copy of the proposal, with the cover page signed by all the committee members, to the Associate Dean for Graduate Studies.
 The Associate Dean will notify GEBSC and the Registrar that this step has been completed.
 Should the student fail to gain approval of the technical apprenticeship proposal, the technical advisory committee will advise the student of the steps needed to have the proposal approved.